JetBrains/gradle-changelog-plugin/README.md

 ## `Changelog.Item`

 Methods described in the above section return `Changelog.Item` object, which is a representation of the single changelog section for the specific version.
-It provides a couple of properties and methods that allow to alter the output form of the change notes:
+It provides a couple of properties and methods that allow altering the output form of the change notes:

 ### Properties